What Is Key Account Management?

 Key account management is a potentially beneficial system to implement into your business, and one worth exploring.

-Prior to allocating resources; do the math as to what it will cost you, and what potential return on investment you’ll receive by having a key account management system in place.
+Prior to allocating resources; do the maths as to what it will cost you, and what potential return on investment you’ll receive by having a key account management system in place.

 By aligning your key account management with a sales management system; you’ll be well on your way to delivering consistent and best practice results to your clients.